JonKing93/Paleo-DA-Hackathon--October-2022/source/introduction/overview.rst

 DASH Overview
 =============
-This page gives an overview of the DASH toolbox.
+This page will give an overview of the DASH toolbox.